As at 5 March 2020, the Trustees have had 65 meetings.

-As at 6 January 2017 (the date of the last Trustees’ meeting), there were 178 victims of vCJD, according to the website of the National CJD Surveillance Unit.
-However Fieldfisher are aware of 184 victims.
-183 claims have been considered in full by the Trustees.
-409 claims for £5,000 for having suffered an identifiable psychiatric injury lasting longer than one calendar month have been considered by the Trustees.
+As at 5 March 2020 (the date of the last Trustees’ meeting), there were 178 victims of vCJD, according to the website of the National CJD Surveillance Unit.
+409 claims have been made for £5,000 for individuals who have suffered an identifiable psychiatric injury lasting longer than one calendar month have been considered by the Trustees.
 217 claims have been made for particular emotional hardship as a result of having or had a psychiatric condition.
 146 of these have been approved and payments made.
 45 claims have been made for particular financial hardship as a result of suffering a psychiatric condition.
 27 of these have been approved and payments made.

 At the request of a number of Victims’ families, the Trustees also agreed on 23 June 2006 to reconsider the principles underlying the claims for care provided by families.
 Their response was sent to family solicitors on 7 September 2006.